MeraMadness/MeraHypr/README.md

 # MeraHypr - My Simple Hyprland Config with Dark/Light switching.

-I'm using this on Arch Linux but it will work on every distro, if you install every dependencies.
+I'm using this on Arch Linux / CachyOS but it will work on every distro, if you install every dependencies.

 You can use Paru or Yay, it doesn't matter.